Star-Academy/codestar-internship/Projects/Phase09-Web/issue-template-Phase09-Part2.md

   - [ ] Write a form with following fields.
 Name which is string, gender which is a radio button, age which is number and a check box for reading the privacy policy.

     `[FILL HERE WITH YOUR ANSWER.]`
-- [ ] Implement your website using only HTML.
+- [ ] Implement your search engine website using only HTML.
 It has static content and does not connect to server.
 (You need two page one for home page and another for result page like google)

 ## CSS

 - [ ] Read CSS part of document and answer questions below:
-  - [ ] Why we need css?
+  - [ ] Why do we need css?

       `[FILL HERE WITH YOUR ANSWER. (feel free to write in persian)]`